 In addition, evaluations consistently find that over one six-week summer session, Horizons students: improve social skills; improve self-confidence and motivation; have greater willingness to try new things; improve school-year attendance; develop greater interest in nutrition; learn to swim; and have high satisfaction with the program.

-- Gained an average of 5.3 months of growth in reading (K - 4th grade students).
+- Gained 3.9 months of growth in Early Literacy (K - 1st grade students).

-- Gained an average of 1.2 months of growth in math (all 3rd and 4th grade students).
+- Gained 3.2 months of growth in Reading (2nd - 6th grade students).

-- Gained an average of 2.7 months in math for students who tested below grade level at the beginning of the summer.
+- Gained 2.0 months in Math for students who tested below grade level at the beginning of the summer.

 According to the RAND corporation, the academic advantage for students with 20 or more days of attendance in a voluntary summer program after the second summer translated to 20-25% of typical annual gains in math and reading.